damianhakert/damianhakert.github.io/source/posts/2016-11-23-gitlab-adoption-growing-at-cern.html.md

 ### Why Did CERN Choose GitLab?

-Alexandre Lossent, Service Manager for the Version Control Systems at CERN, explained that part of their user community has a preference for open-source software; GitLab was also cheaper than other alternatives.
+Alexandre Lossent, Service Manager for the version control systems at CERN, explained that part of their user community has a preference for open-source software; GitLab was also cheaper than other alternatives.

 The most significant benefit is probably how easy GitLab makes it to create a project and start working.
 Lossent said, “We had more than 2,000 projects in a few months, a very fast adoption rate compared to our other code hosting platforms.”